GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/scripts/README.md

 - Cloud Scheduler Job

 ### Setup
-To run this service successfully, please clone this repository to an environment that thas the Google Cloud SDK installed and initialized. [(Install and initialize the Cloud SDK)](https://cloud.google.com/sdk/docs/install)
+To run this service successfully, please clone this repository to an environment that has the Google Cloud SDK installed and initialized. [(Install and initialize the Cloud SDK)](https://cloud.google.com/sdk/docs/install)

 ```
 git clone https://github.com/GoogleCloudPlatform/cloud-sql-iam-db-authn-groups